formkit/docs-content/inputs/dropdown.md

     "type": "number | string",
     "default": "undefined",
     "description": "If you would like to limit the number of options that can be selected, you can use the `max` prop (applies only to multi-select)."
+  },
+  {
+    "name": "deselect",
+    "type": "boolean",
+    "default": "true",
+    "description": "When set to `false`, the end-user cannot deselect a selected option form the listbox."
   }
 ]
 ---